MoaazHail/Task1-Portfolio/README.md

 ## Deployment

-I use Vercel to deployment this project - [My Store](https://e-commerce-updated-beta.vercel.app/)
+I use Vercel to deployment this project - [Portfolio](https://task1-portfolio.vercel.app/)

 -----